Melanoma Clinical Trial

 Has a history or current evidence of any condition, therapy, or laboratory abnormality that might confound the results of the trial, interfere with the subject's participation for the full duration of the trial, or is not in the best interest of the subject to participate, in the opinion of the treating investigator, including but not limited to:

 i.
-Myocardial infarction or arterial thromboembolic events within 6 months prior to screening or severe or unstable angina, New York Heart Association (NYHA) Class III of IV disease, or a QTc interval > 470 msec,
+Myocardial infarction or arterial thromboembolic events within 6 months prior to screening or severe or unstable angina, New York Heart Association (NYHA) Class III of IV disease, or a QT corrected for heart rate interval > 470 msec,

 ii.
 Uncontrolled hypertension (>150/90 in more than 60% of recorded BP measurements taken on 5 or more separate occasions, within 3 weeks of the first dose of entinostat; at least 3 recorded measurements required on each occasion) or diabetes mellitus (HbA1c >9.0 within 15 days from first dose of entinostat),